Shuar love poem

 In Ecuador, there are numerous archaeological remains showing the important indigenous civilizations settled in this country.
 In the 15th century the country was still populated by many groups who spoke their own language.
 Among the Jivaros, the agriculture with a belief system, linked to the "mother earth", was one of the essential resources of their subsistence economy (cassava, sweet potatoes, corn, peanuts).
 Their social existence was based on the existence of households each consisting of a nuclear family with dominant patrilineal filiation, where the marriage between crossed cousins and polygamy were practiced.

-The weight of the shamans and the sexual rivalry are at the origin of conflicts in which the Jivaros cut off the heads of their opponents as a symbol of an increased power.
+The weight of the shamans and the sexual rivalry were at the origin of conflicts in which the Jivaros cut off the heads of their opponents as a symbol of an increased power.
 Their animist beliefs, which gave the shamans an important role, were unable to preserve them from acculturation and white exploitation.

 Animism places man, in the world around him, without doing him a creature, superior to others.
 He must compose, with fauna and flora, find its place, and keep the balance of the whole.
 The souls of animals and humans, are the same, only their incarnation differs.
 There must be other worlds, which are inaccessible.
 The shaman is the one able to do the link, he can enter into contact, with these other worlds, he can dialogue with the powers that reside there, he can dialogue with the spirits of the disappeared.